olemathias/techonline-servers/doc/readme.md

 Start by making sure that works.

-The server you are conneting to have 2 network interfaces: eth0 and ens19. eth0 is only used for management traffic and can mostly be ignored. ens19 is the interface that have a client ready for DHCP.
+The server you are conneting to have 2 interfaces: eth0 and ens19. eth0 is only used for management traffic and can mostly be ignored. ens19 is the interface that will have a client ready for DHCP.

 In a production setup you would generaly never do this, having a server interface in each subnet does not scale very well.
 For bigger networks, DHCP relay is often used.
 TODO write more
 But for this small lab it's fine and a little simpler to setup and understand.